 Motorists want to travel through work zones with as little inconvenience as possible.
-MoDOT tries to minimize travel impacts by shifting work to nighttime hours or during times when there are fewer impacts to the traveling public.
+MoDOT tries to minimize travel impacts by shifting work to times when there are fewer impacts to the traveling public.
 Other strategies include using technology in work zones, providing valuable information to customers and innovative uses of traffic control devices to promote efficient traffic flow.
 To measure the effectiveness of these strategies, MoDOT monitors the performance of work zones with the greatest potential to impact traffic each quarter.
 The goal is to minimize the number of times a work zone creates a traffic delay of 10 minutes or more.

-MoDOT has monitored 706 work zones this year.
-For 2020, there have been 224 work zone delays of at least 10 minutes compared to 546 work zones delays for the same period in 2019.
-The total congestion for 2020 is 200 hours.
-Over the last six months, COVID-19 has reduced travel across the state.
-This has led to reduced congestion from work zones.
-In the second and third quarters of each year, delays were reduced from 447 to 126.
-Hours of congestion were reduced from 378 to 113.
+MoDOT has monitored 375 work zones in 2021.
+There have been 262 work zone delays of at least 10 minutes.
+The total congestion is 153 hours.
+MoDOT has seen traffic increase after the COVID reduction in 2020.
+This has led to increased congestion from work zones.
+In the first and second quarters of each year, delays increased from 178 to 262.
+Hours of congestion increased from 138 to 153.
+Delays are still on pace, though, to be reduced from 2019 levels.